Do you know what could possibly happen why you change your third party to comprehensive cover? Find out it impacts your financial protection.

 Of course, as can be expected, a comprehensive cover would cost more than a third party policy.
 But, if a broader and long term view is taken, this marginal increase in premium can be well worth the cost.
 A vehicle is something that has both an emotional and monetary value and is not bought a frequent purchase.
 For a few hundred rupees, deciding to settle on an incomplete and inadequate cover can be a decision that may be rued in the future.

-Having a comprehensive cover is the equivalent of having a peaceful ownership and driving experience.
-It certainly is worth the extra premium you would have to pay over and above the third party cover.
+Having a comprehensive car insurance cover is the equivalent of having a peaceful ownership and driving experience.
+It certainly is worth the extra premium you would have to pay over and above the third party car insurance cover.

 So, when looking for car insurance quotes, it is certainly advisable not to cut any corners and opt for a comprehensive cover.

 Want to learn more about third party VS comprehensive car insurance?
 Watch this video!